Tegvaran/vanderhoof_app/README.md

 Please visit https://www.vanderhoofchamber.com/

 Technology used:
-Flutter SDK
-Firebase: FlutterFire, Firestore database, Firebase Storage.
+Flutter SDK, Firebase: FlutterFire, Firestore database, Firebase Storage.

 ## Introduction
 The Vanderhoof Chamber of Commerce App consists of two apps: the User App, and the Manager App.